Download CAC’s Guide to Services Brochure: CAC Guide To Services-wv

 CAC has a wide variety of programs that can offer assistance with housing issues.
 These programs are designed for individuals and families that are homeless or at risk of homelessness, transitioning from homelessness to permanent housing, or receiving Section 8 housing.
 Ongoing case management is required with these programs.

-CAC’s Community Housing Counseling Program offers clients pre-purchase counseling, mortgage-default counseling, landlord/tenant counseling.
+CAC’s Community Housing Counseling Program offers clients landlord/tenant counseling, mortgage-default counseling, pre-purchase counseling, and reverse mortgage counseling.
 A housing counselor works with the client to remain in their existing home or find a better housing situation.
 Housing counseling services are also available for landlords.

 Property Assistance Programs

-CAC has programs to provide eligible low income renters with affordable properties to rent, assist homeowners with health and safety related repairs to their homes, and provide households with energy saving improvements to help reduce heating and cooling costs.
+CAC has programs to provide eligible low income renters with affordable properties to rent and provide households with energy saving improvements to help reduce heating and cooling costs.

 Community Action Transit (CAT) provides transportation for the elderly, low income individuals, and individuals with disabilities.
 Transit to and from eligible medical appointments as well as additional transportation services are available.
 Wash.
 Co.
 Para-Transit vouchers are accepted or there may be a fee for service.
 FREE employment transportation for employees of Hopewell Road businesses operates Monday—Friday from downtown Hagerstown to the Hopewell Road corridor.